Five Key Theories In Psychology To Know When Choosing A Therapist

 Because all providers are available online, you may be able to find a therapist specializing in your symptoms from the comfort of your home.
 Consider utilizing a platform such as BetterHelp to connect with a counselor that works for you.

-“Tavia has helped me consistently, reliably, and whole-heartedly through my journey and time with her.
-I highly recommend her to anyone that needs help with life coping skills and CBT.
+“Tavia has helped me consistently, reliably, and wholeheartedly through my journey and time with her.
+I highly recommend her to anyone who needs help with life coping skills and CBT.
 She was always able to recognize my problems when I couldn't and provided numerous resources and guidance material each month.
 She's positively wonderful!”

-“Tara is an authentic, warm and caring counsellor who listens so very well and is very attuned.
-She is genuine, educated and experienced.
+“Tara is an authentic, warm, and caring counselor who listens so very well and is very attuned.
+She is genuine, educated, and experienced.
 She is easy to talk to and creates a safe space to be yourself and feel valued and respected.
-Her voice is very calming and she has helped me ground at times of distress and emotional upheaval with DBT techniques and other tools.
-I have waited several months to "evaluate" her because I don't personally trust face value too quickly, but what you see is what you get and Tara has earned my trust.
+Her voice is very calming, and she has helped me ground at times of distress and emotional upheaval with DBT techniques and other tools.
+I have waited several months to "evaluate" her because I don't personally trust face value too quickly, but what you see is what you get, and Tara has earned my trust.
 I'm lucky to have found her.”

 Takeaway